Tech-Module-Jan-2018-WeRule/programming-fundamentals/README.md

 Problem 1 - receives some info from the console about people and their phone numbers and print it.
 If info does not exist print message.

-Problem 2 - print a figure of asterisks
+Problem 2 - recives size and print a figure of asterisks